-Doctoral dissertations and abstracts are normally made publicly available upon degree conferral when they are deposited electronically in Deep Blue.
-In limited circumstances, a doctoral student may wish to postpone public release of the final dissertation of record that is deposited in Deep Blue, the permanent digital repository of the University Library.
+Doctoral dissertations and abstracts are normally made publicly available upon degree conferral when they are deposited electronically in Deep Blue, the permanent digital repository of the University Library.
+In limited circumstances, a doctoral student may wish to postpone public release of the final dissertation of record that is deposited in Deep Blue, this is called a dissertation embargo (section 4.4.12 of the academic policies).

-A student who is considering such a postponement, also called a dissertation embargo, should discuss this option with his or her faculty advisor and the rest of the dissertation committee.
-The student is responsible for requesting an embargo of the dissertation, and the request must be approved by the chair (and co-chair, if any) of the dissertation committee.
+A student who is considering a dissertation embargo should discuss the option with their faculty advisor and the rest of their dissertation committee.
+The student is responsible for requesting an embargo of their dissertation.
+The request must be approved by the chair and, if applicable, co-chair of their dissertation committee.

-- Dissertations that are fully restricted are not included in the online listings of the University Library and the title and abstract are not available to the public or the University Community.
-A full restriction cannot be extended beyond one year.
-Unless the graduate requests and is granted permission for an additional year of U-M only access, the dissertation will be fully released.
+- Dissertations that are fully restricted are not included in the online listings of the University Library and the title and abstract are not available to the public or the university community.

 A student may independently choose among several levels of embargo for the copy of the dissertation that is deposited electronically with UMI/ProQuest.

 0120 Rackham Building

 Academic Records and Dissertations is open Monday through Friday, 8:00 a.m. to 5:00 p.m.

 The office is closed Saturdays and Sundays and on the following holidays: Thanksgiving (Thursday and the following Friday), Christmas through New Year's, Memorial Day, Independence Day (July 4), and Labor Day.